 This is when you want to block all the blue light you can.
-Blue light disrupts melatonin production for up to four hours, which will make it a lot hard for you to get to sleep and stay asleep.
-Not just that.
-Many studies have linked late-night exposure to light to some really unpleasant things, like obesity, breast cancer, prostate cancer, diabetes, heart disease, and more.
+Blue light suppresses melatonin production, which will make it a lot harder for you to get to sleep and stay asleep.

 - Turn off bright lights before bed